 Royal Beach

-Discover elegance by the Mediterranean at Royal Beach Hotel Tel Aviv — 23 floors of beachfront luxury, modern design, indulgent spa treatments, and sweeping sea views
+Discover elegance by the Mediterranean at Royal Beach Hotel Tel Aviv — 23 floors of beachfront luxury, modern design, indulgent spa treatments, and sweeping sea views.

 FAQ